 Maybe this will be the comeback they’ve been looking for.
 Or it could be, if the mysterious letter-writing Number One Fan doesn’t turn out to be dangerous as well as obsessed.

-Duo Ex Machina Book 4: Kiss and Cry now being serialised on Patreon
+Duo Ex Machina Book 4: Kiss and Cry

 Set in 2014, Kiss and Cry sees musicians and life partners Frank Capriano and Milo Bertolone facing new challenges.
 Milo is taking part in a celebrity ice dancing show for charity; Frank is a busy music producer.
 They’re both working too hard and losing touch with the love that has kept them strong for so long.
 At the same time, some odd things are going on with other participants in Icing It!
 What new and unlooked-for danger threatens them now, and is it worse than the miserable estrangement they’re going through?